 You can make these with fresh or frozen fruit, and there are a few options for added flavors, too.
 Which means they are super versatile and can work with any allergies or budgets.

 We’ve been eating them (along with our other favorite Strawberry Popsicles) as afternoon snack a lot lately…and sometimes even with breakfast.
-And they are of course perfect for holidays like Memorial Day and the 4th of July.
+And they are of course perfect for holidays when you need Memorial Day recipes and the 4th of July.

-(And here’s my full guide to How to Make Popsicles.)
+(And here’s my full guide to How to Make Popsicles.
+You may also like Strawberry Frozen Yogurt, easy Carrot Smoothie, and Blueberry Popsicles.)

 Your toddler won’t eat?
 Help is here!